Discovering Indonesia: political and economic overview of one of the leading countries in the ASEAN region.

 - Persistence of significant social inequalities;

-– Risk of generalized price increase;
+- Risk of widespread price increases;

-– Lack of modern infrastructure (need for 100 billion USD for the next few years).
+- Lack of modern infrastructure (need for USD 100 billion for the next few years).

-As far as foreign trade and its relations with Italy are concerned, the main exporting countries in the Asian country are China, Singapore, Japan, the United States, Malaysia and South Korea.
-Italy is only in twenty-third place with a share of market equal to 0.7%.
-Italian exports to Indonesia increased by 25% in 2010 compared to the previous year, but the worrying figure concerns the constant contraction of our market share: in 2002 Made in Italy was able to export 1.3% of the total.
-This means that Italian exports increase because Indonesian imports increase (+40% in 2010 compared to 2009) but we continue to lose positions compared to other competitors.
-As far as Indonesian exports are concerned, the main recipient countries are Japan, China, the United States, Singapore, South Korea, India and Malaysia: Italy is in 15th place in the ranking with an increase of 43% in the past year, compared to 2009.
-Italy is however configured as the fourth exporting country of the European Union.
+In terms of foreign trade and its relationship with Italy, the main exporting countries in the Asian state are China, Singapore, Japan, the United States, Malaysia, and South Korea.
+Italy ranks only 23rd with a market share of 0.7%.
+Italy's exports to Indonesia increased by 25% in 2010 compared to the previous year, but the worrying fact is the steady decline in our market share: in 2002, made in Italy managed to export 1.3% of the total.
+This means that Italian exports increase because Indonesian imports increase (+40% in 2010 compared to 2009) but we continue to lose positions to other competitors.
+As far as Indonesian exports are concerned, the main destination countries are Japan, China, the United States, Singapore, South Korea, India and Malaysia.Italy ranks 15.place with an increase of 43% in the past year compared to 2009.
+Italy still ranks as the fourth largest exporting country in the European Union.

-Regarding foreign direct investment, the main investor in Indonesia is Singapore (29.5%), followed by Hong Kong (10.2%) and the United States (10.2%): the sectors that attract the most investments are transport and logistics (32.7%), mining (18%) and utilities (gas and water - 12.4%).
-Investments are concentrated for 43.3% in the Jakarta capital area.
-The main products that are imported into Indonesia are mineral fuels and mineral oils, as well as mechanical products, machines, apparatus for the generation, diffusion and control of electricity, products for the mining sector, machines for industrial use and products for construction and not only as pipes, compressors, pumps.
+Regarding foreign direct investment, the leading investor in Indonesia is Singapore (29.5%), followed by Hong Kong (10.2%) and the United States (10.2%).The sectors attracting the most investment are transportation and logistics (32.7%), mining (18%) and utilities (gas and water - 12.4%).
+Investments are concentrated 43.3% in the Jakarta capital area.
+The main products being imported into Indonesia are mineral fuels and mineral oils, as well as mechanical engineering products, machinery, electricity generation, diffusion and control equipment, mining products, machinery for industrial use, and construction and other products such as pipes, compressors, and pumps.

 The success of Italian companies in India